lzino90/behavior/README.md

 DEMO

 The folder "Demo" contains a sample output of the simulation in the file "demo_output" and the code use to generate it.
 To run it, it is sufficient to open the folder with MATLAB and run "code_for_demo.m".
-The sample is a SIS model with n=10,000 individuals (Figure 3a).
+The sample is a SIS model with n=10,000 individuals (similar to Figure 2a).
 The run tume is of approximately 1000 second on a standard PC.

 LICENCE
 Our code has no custom licence, just requires a standard MATLAB licence to run.